 The PhD program offers 2 degree completion requirement options.

 - Dissertation Option: the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student’s dissertation committee and the PhD review boards.

-- Publication Option: the student will produce, present, and defend doctoral research that is published as articles (3 required) in high-impact journals identified by the university and the student’s committee.
-Students must receive the required approvals from the student’s committee and the PhD review board prior to publication.
+- Publication Option: the student will produce, present, and defend doctoral research that is published as articles (3 required) in peer reviewed journals identified by the university and the student’s Committee.
+Students must receive the required approvals from the student’s Committee and the PhD Review Board prior to publication.

 Tuition & Fees

 The following rates are in effect for the 2023-2024 academic year, beginning in Fall 2023 and continuing through Summer 2024:

 - The per-credit charge for doctorate courses is $950.
 This is the same for in-state and out-of-state students.

 - Retired military receive a $50 per credit hour tuition discount

 - Active duty military receive a $100 per credit hour tuition discount for doctorate level coursework.

 - Information technology fee $39 per credit hour.